mCRL2org/mCRL2/doc/sphinx/source/user_manual/build_instructions/configuration.rst

   issue the command::

     cmake <mcrl2>/src -DCMAKE_INSTALL_PREFIX=<installdir>

+.. admonition:: Windows
+   :class: platform-specific win

+   When configuring on Windows, use the generator ``Visual Studio 15 2017 Win64``.

 All three methods allow you to change the value of CMake configuration variables.
 Below, we describe the meaning of these variables.
 Note that in the